Naitreey/notes-and-knowledge/cs/testing/general.rst

 - Integration testing is performed by developers as well test engineers.

-- Here the testing is performed on interface between individual module thus any defect found is only for individual modules and not the entire system
+- Here the testing is performed on interface between individual module thus any defect found is only for individual modules and not the entire system.

 system testing
 --------------